 The Abuse in Care Royal Commission wasn’t fully funded when it was launched, and the Government has provided additional funding as the nature of the work has changed.
 Re-planning has been crucial as the sizeable scale of our work has become clearer.
 An Administration Report we provided to the Government in late 2020 highlighted our ongoing workload and the estimated costs required to meet the Terms of Reference.

 The planning we’ve undertaken in recent months follows a Budget 2021 commitment of $90 million over two years and confirmation our final report is due by 30 June 2023.
-The Government has also confirmed we can hear from survivors about experiences up to the present day, so we can make recommendations to help avoid future abuse.
+[Updated - the Final Report is now due 28 March 2024] The Government has also confirmed we can hear from survivors about experiences up to the present day, so we can make recommendations to help avoid future abuse.
 Budget 2021 funding provided to us by the Government reflects what it has cost us to operate for the past two years.

 It is the right time to reassess and adapt our operational functions to identify better and more efficient ways of working.
 We must talk to and learn from our survivor advisory groups and other survivors.
 We must continue to ensure our work is underpinned by Te Tiriti o Waitangi.

 This planning has helped us to deliver a new way of working and is changing the way we operate, and it will have an impact on some roles at the Inquiry.

 We need to rebalance our resources to ensure we deliver on time and within budget.
 Inquiry staff learnt last week about proposed changes to some roles, which will eventually align to our new way of working.
 The rebalancing proposed may see some roles disestablished, while new and focused roles are proposed to deliver the plan.
 The proposals are currently out for consultation with staff before any final decisions are made on staffing levels and the Inquiry’s operating model.